boisgera/pandoc/README.md

   - a command-line tool,

-  - a Haskell library,
+  - a [Haskell] library,

   - a document (meta-)model.

-If you only need to convert some documents from one format into another (say Markdown to HTML or Markdown to PDF), the command line tool is what you need.
+The command line tool is what you need to convert documents from one format to another, for example Markdown to HTML or Markdown to PDF.
-But if additionally you need to analyze, create or transform documents, you may find this Python library useful, especially if you're proficient in Python but don't know Haskell.
+But to analyze, create or transform documents, you may find this Python library useful.

 [Pandoc]: http://pandoc.org/
 [John MacFarlane]: http://johnmacfarlane.net/